azoth-lang/azoth.language.reference/src/traits.md

 A trait may be marked `const`.
 This indicates any subtype of it must be `const`.
 This allows the compiler to assume all references to such a trait are `const`.
 See constant classes and structs for more information.

+## Move Traits

+As with classes and structs, a trait may be declared as a `move` type.
+This requires that all subtypes of the trait be a `move` class, struct, or trait.